 Rodney nodded and looked up.
 "My hand hurts like hell," he complained, rubbing the knuckles.
 "Why didn't you ever tell me how much it hurt to hit someone?"

-Sheppard laughed and examined the injured hand.
+John laughed as he knelt and examined the injured hand.
 He could see the first two knuckles were red and maybe a bit swollen, but nothing that needed Beckett.
 "Haven't you ever hit anyone before?"

 Rodney shook his head.
 "I've dealt with bullies most of my life.
 Usually, I'd just out talk them."

-He shrugged.
-"The rest of the time I went home from school with a black eye or something."
+McKay shrugged.
+"The rest of the time, I went home from school with a black eye or something."

-Sheppard stood and gave Rodney a hand to get to his feet.
+John stood and pulled Rodney to his feet.
 "Well, you did good.
 Teyla's lessons must be sinking in."
 He looked Rodney in the eye.
 "Which, by the way, she didn't mean anything at breakfast, you know."

 Rodney ducked his head.
 "Yeah, I know.
 Just hit a little close to home."

-"I figured," Sheppard said then changed the subject.
+"I figured," John said then changed the subject.
 "What made you decide to take on three Marines anyway?"

-"Do you really think I'm that stupid?" he snapped and rubbed at his sore knuckles.
+"Do you think I'm that stupid?"
+Rodney snapped and rubbed at his sore knuckles.
 "Teyla never came for our lesson," he continued conversationally.
-"I wondered if … anyway, I got tired of waiting for her and was leaving when Bates and the others came in.
+"I wondered if …" He glanced at John then ducked his head.
+"Anyway, I got tired of waiting for her and was leaving when Bates and the others came in.
 I was still trying to get out of the room when …" He waved his sore hand around the room.

 Rodney shook his head.
-"He's is not gonna like that I managed to do that, even worse that I hit him in front of other Marines."
+"He's not gonna like that I managed to do that, even worse that I hit him in front of other Marines."
 He nodded at the floor where Thompson had landed.
 "It will be all over the city before dinner.
-I'm gonna need an armed guard if I want to get any sleep."
+I'm going to need an armed guard if I want to get any sleep."